buildkite/sockguard/README.md

 * By default no host bind mounts are allowed, but certain paths can be white-listed with `--allow-bind`
 * No `host` network mode is allowed

 There is also an option to set `cgroup-parent` on container creation.
-Either a custom value or `this-container` can be used to specify lookup the `cgroup-parent` of the container running this process instead.
 This is useful for restricting CPU/Memory resources of containers spawned via this proxy (eg. when using a container scheduler).

 ## How is this solved elsewhere?